Calculus Definitions > Exterior calculus

 - Invariant mappings, wedge products, Lie groups, and the Lie derivative.

-The exterior derivative generalizes the concept of a slope in single-variable calculus to higher degree differential forms.
+The exterior derivative in exterior calculus generalizes the concept of a slope in single-variable calculus to higher degree differential forms.
 It is one of the most important concepts in differential manifolds (the higher dimensional equivalent of differential calculus).

 The exterior derivative was first developed by French mathematician Elie Joseph Cartan (1869-1951).
 This calculus of p-forms, where the exterior derivative d is a basic tool, is an alternative to the traditional vector calculus, and is gradually replacing it (Cvitanović, n.d.).